thestevendouglas/html200-ecommerce-project/README.md

 Each weekly assignment will be graded independently.
 There will not be a final grade for the entire project.

 ## Testing

+The demographic of this user base is largely professional, urban upper working class, both men and women but leaning towards women.
+The primary purchasers of scarves are found to have higher than average incomes, live in larger cities and in are geographically located where the winters can be a bit more harsh.
+Ages of those who purchased or viewed these scarf products fell within the 25-55 age range, relied heavily upon smart phone, tablet and desktop computer devices and would browse products while on their lunch breaks or in the evenings after work.

+Website tested across browsers and devices.
+Use tools from class.

+How data was compiled/discovered/testing steps

 [update this section with information about the testing steps you took to ensure site quality]